 Furthermore, optics sold in the US has pretty much the best warranties available.
 You can see many big brand names offering fully transferable lifetime warranty which even “death won’t do us part”.
 Very few other industries offer this type of coverage on their products.

-What are the PROS and CONS of the Vortex Crossfire Red Dot?
+PROS and CONS of Vortex Crossfire Red Dot

 - Bright dot